hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_service.html.markdown

 * `allowed_methods` - (Required if using CORS) The methods to be allowed via CORS.
 * `max_age_in_seconds` - (Required if using CORS) The max age to be allowed via CORS.
 * `allow_credentials` - (Required if using CORS) If credentials are allowed via CORS.

--> **Please Note**: Not all locations support this resource.
-Some are West US 2, North Central US, and UK West.